SMUnlimited/AMAI/README.md

 As was originally hosted on http://www.wc3campaigns.net/forumdisplay.php?f=601

 # How to Play
-AMAI release comes with the standard AI scripts pre-built for you.
+AMAI release has the standard AI scripts pre-built for you.
+You just need to install the scripts to maps or your game.

+## Map Extraction
+Most install options require installing onto maps, so these may need extraction first.

 It is suggested to create a subfolder in your "maps" folder like `C:\Users\<username>\Documents\Warcraft III\Maps\AMAI` and copy the maps you intend to use AMAI with there.